timescale/docs/timescaledb/how-to-guides/skipscan.md

 # SkipScan
 SkipScan improves query times for `DISTINCT` queries.
 It works on PostgreSQL tables, TimescaleDB hypertables, and TimescaleDB distributed hypertables.
 SkipScan is included in TimescaleDB 2.2.1 and above.

-## About SkipScan
+## Faster DISTINCT queries using SkipScan
 When you query your database to find the most recent value of an item, you usually use a `DISTINCT` query.
 For example, you might want to find the latest stock or cryptocurrency price for each of your investments.
 Or you might have graphs